Before you start, make sure you have everything you need (artwork and audio file(s)) available on Dropbox or iCloud.

 - Artwork must be ad-free.
 It may NOT include websites, nor social media handles, no barcodes.
 No references to physical packaging like a CD logo, nor to a digital product.

 - The cover art needs to be a perfect square between 3000x3000pxl and 6000x6000pxl in .png or .jpeg and in good quality.
 Images must not be blurry, pixelated, cropped or have other quality flaws.
-You will be able to upload artwork as small as 1400x1400 pixels but we cannot guarantee that it will be approved by all stores.

 - Make sure you have the right to use any image used on the artwork.